cpttinkering/daren-485/README.md

 # RS485 Protocol
 The used protocol on the RS485 bus is developed according to the YD/T1363.1 specification.
 Using serial asynchronous communication with 8 databits, 1 start bit, 1 stop bit, no parity bit and a baudrate of 19200.
 It utilizes a master-slave concept, whereby slaves only respond to requests (from a master unit).
 The framework of this protocol is fairly commonly used.
 All packets base on start- and end-byte, version, address and command information.
 You can observe this protocol framework in all kinds of systems.
 This framework allows implementors to specify various commands and resultsets, what makes this implementation unique for this 'family' of BMS.
-I've attached two examples of the PYLON specifications, since it uses the same framework, only different implementations/functions: [RS485-protocol-pylon-low-voltage-V3.3-20180821.pdf](Docs/RS485-protocol-pylon-low-voltage-V3.3-20180821.pdf) and [PYLON LFP Battery communication protocol - RS485 V2.8 20161216.pdf](Docs/PYLON LFP Battery communication protocol - RS485 V2.8 20161216.pdf) .
+I've attached two examples of the PYLON specifications, since it uses the same framework, only different implementations/functions: [RS485-protocol-pylon-low-voltage-V3.3-20180821.pdf](Docs/RS485-protocol-pylon-low-voltage-V3.3-20180821.pdf) and [PYLON-LFP-Battery-communication-protocol-RS485-V2.8-20161216.pdf](Docs/PYLON-LFP-Battery-communication-protocol-RS485-V2.8-20161216).

 The basic structure of the dataframe is well described in [BMS-BASEN_Energy-Storage-protocol-En.pdf](Docs/BMS-BASEN_Energy-Storage-protocol-En.pdf), page 2.
 I'm not going to copy-paste everything from there, but I did find the document to the only fitting documentation of the actual protocol used in these BMS, although it is lacking information.
 The BMS-software clearly utilizes additional commands to get information this single described command is lacking.
 I've researched some of these additional commands/services that found of interest using a RS485-tap and used a decompiler to check the way the software interprets its responses.
 You can find the command and response description based on my notes below.
 The decompiler showed a bunch more services, but none of real interest.
 Also, a lot of services are available to configure the BMS.
 But since the BMS PC-software does that job just fine, that wasn't an area of interest.

-The protocol uses formatting based on hexadecimal formatting(e.g. command 0x42 is litteraly sent as '42', or 0x34, 0x32).
-If you havent yet read the BASEN BMS spec, see the structure of a dataframe below just to help in reading the dataframes further down:
+The protocol uses formatting based on hexadecimal formatting(e.g. command 0x42 is literally sent as '42', or 0x34, 0x32).
+If you haven't yet read the BASEN BMS spec, see the structure of a dataframe below just to help in reading the dataframes further down:

 | B# | Example Char | Description |
 |---|-----|--------|